Curator - Anthropology (Central Australia)

-Jason has an Honours degree in Sociology and a Masters by research in Media and Communications.
+Jason has an Honours degree in Sociology and completed his Masters by Research in 1999.
 His research interests have taken him to many remote places in Australia and also to Central America, where he worked with a United Nations sponsored radio station for a short period.
 Jason has over ten years of experience working collaboratively with Central Australian Aboriginal people and for a number of year's assisted remote Aboriginal communities in the Northern Territory to establish digital archives of cultural and historical material.
 He has also been engaged as a documenter of cultural knowledge, mythology and social histories within the Anmatyerr region.